seifalmotaz/cruky_archived/docs/basics/app-matrial.md

 }
 ```

-Now you can add this app to the routes tree with adding it to the main entry app:
+Now you can add this app to the routes tree by adding it to the main entry app:

 ```dart
 import 'package:cruky/cruky.dart';